Orange-OpenSource/metamorphosed/README.md

 # metAMoRphosED: the AMR editor

 * _metAMoRphosED_ is a graphical editor to edit Abstract Meaning Representations graphs (in PENMAN) format easily. _metAMoRphosED_ displays the graph in a graphical format and allows adding/deleting instances, edges, attributes and comments in a simple way.
+* _metAMoRphosED_ makes it possible to add a graph to an existing graph.
 * _metAMoRphosED_ reads and writes AMR-files as proposed by the principal AMR site (https://amr.isi.edu/) and used in the AMr corpora proposed there and by LDC (https://catalog.ldc.upenn.edu/LDC2020T02)
 * _metAMoRphosED_ runs as a local Web server, an internet browser must be used to navigate through the sentences and modifiy them.
 If the edited file is under git version control, every modification is automatically commited to the local repository.